DFE-Digital/get-into-teaching-api/README.md

 If a change to the API codebase results in a different call/payload sent to the CRM, then the snapshots will not match and the test will fail.
 If the change is expected the snapshot should be replaced with the updated version and committed.

 A difficulty with these tests is ensuring that the services all have a consistent, global view of the service data state prior to executing the contract tests.
-We currently maintain the service data in `Contracts/Data` (to be centralised in a GitHub repospitory, but currently duplicated in each service).
+We currently maintain the service data in `Contracts/Data` (to be centralised in a GitHub repository, but currently duplicated in each service).

 Eventually, the `Contracts/Output` will be 'published' to a separate GitHub repository, which will enable other services to pull in their test fixtures from the upstream service.
 This will enable us to develop features in each service independently and publish only when the change is ready to be reflected in another service.